Rodeffs/BG3_Builds/solo_honour_mode.md

 3. After the dialogue, throw a Potion of Speed at your feet and walk on top of the platform where Ketheric stands
 3. If you fight Ketheric first:
     * Cast Fog Cloud and hide in it with Bonus Action
     * On the following turns kill the illithid first and only then Ketheric.
-Don't forget to hide with Bonus Actiob
+Don't forget to hide with Bonus Action
 4. When the Apostle of Myrkul spawns:
     * Place all your bombs near it
     * Misty Step away